 One of the most important influences and elements of my work is my spiritual path as an animist.
 The fascination and reverence I hold for the spirits of the natural world directs most of my work.
 The study of Anamanta and (the greatly misunderstood) Faery-Seership are some of the most important teachings that have shaped my philosophies and spiritual practices.
 I also hold a Universalist approach to seeking out the truths in different religions and mystery traditions.
 As I greatly revere the wonder and mystery inherent in the natural world, intentionally exploring my relationship with it is a huge part of my life.
 Our culture’s relationship, or lack thereof, with nature is an important part of my artwork and teaching.
 Issues around sustainability have lead me to study and implement aspects of Permaculture Design and has inspired some of my work.
 Many series of my works strive to honor small but critical elements of our ecosystem that are often overlooked.
 The creation of these works for me become a meditation on complex dynamics and how I both affect and am affected by them.
 One of my greatest hopes as an artist is to inspire others to help mend the sacred covenant between mankind and the earth, which gives and sustains our lives.
 It is that desire that drives me to try and create palpable connections between my artwork and the environment around me as I try to achieve a better balance in how I live.

 I am intensely driven to be involved with and support communities and movements that challenge the dominant cultural paradigms of how we interact and spend time with one another (both in the human world and beyond) and where we place value in our lives.
 I dedicate a great amount of time and energy to staffing and presenting within a number of spiritually based and creative communities through regular celebrations, retreats and events, including CoSM (the Chapel of Sacred Mirrors), Earthspirit’s Rights of Spring and Twilight Convening, and The Spiritfire Festival.
 While central, my work as an artist extends beyond the visual arts.
 I am an avid Drummer, dancer and student of Martial Arts.
 In 2002 I helped co found and act as one of the lead facilitators at the Ritual Arts Drum and Dance Circles.
 To me all these practices have strong connective threads and the lessons I have learned as a musician and mover have had direct influence on my work and teaching in the visual arts, particularly as it pertains to collaboration.
-I have developed a strong affinity for Live Painting and have been a featured painter at CoSM for years as well as having worked along with Beats Antique, Honeycircuit and Living Light and looking ahead to my work with the inaugural Unifier Festival.
+I have developed a strong affinity for Live Painting and have been a featured painter at CoSM for years as well as having the honor of working along with Beats Antique, Shpongle, Bluetech, Dessert Dwellers, Elderflux, Living Light and many others as well as being a featured artist at Unifier and other events and festivals.
 I feel these opportunities have helped me connect with audiences, many of whom are seeking alternatives to popular culture.
 My hope is that through my work I can help inspire others to find a greater sense of mystery and satisfaction in the world about them.